 In 1958, residents of Aromas petitioned the County of San Benito for the formation of a water district.
 On July 6, 1959, the voters of Aromas approved such a formation and the County Board of Supervisors adopted a resolution declaring the district duly formed.

-The first meeting was held August 12, 1959 in the office of Herrlich Real Estate.
+The first Board meeting was held August 12, 1959 in the office of Herrlich Real Estate.
 Members of the Board at that time were:

 President: Leo W. Herrlich